CieloCris/Election_Analysis/README.md

 #### In other words, we can customize the code according to the requirements of each election.
 For example, we can analyze a federal election and report the results for each State in a similar way as we did for counties in this election, but with some specific modifications.
 This Python script can also be adjusted for elections in other countries.
 #### The use of this script is convenient because it provides a lot of information in a short time and adapts according to the needs of the election.
 It's important to highlight that using programming languages such as Python in electoral processes is practical, safer and allows fewer errors and  transparency in the analysis.

 ## Challenge Overview and Summary
 #### This project allowed me to understand the fundamentals of Python and its utility in the field of data analysis.
 In this challenge, we expanded the code for researching voter turnout by county.
 The adjustments to the code allowed us to extend the analysis, which can improve more by reporting the percentage of votes for each candidate in each county.

-#### The following screenshot shows the text file with the elections results:
+#### Finally, the fhe following screenshot shows the text file with the elections results:

 ![Alt text](/Recursos/electionresultstxt.png "imagen2")